aarthivenkat/Advanced-BINF-Lab-CSE185/labreport/CSE185_Week2_LabReport.md

 ### Explain how you think you were able to get the flu from your roommate, even though you had received the flu vaccine.

 According to Munoz and Deem, epitopes are components of the antigen recognized by the immune system, yet antigenic variation occurring in these regions remains an effective mechanism for viruses to evade adaptive response of the host immune system.
-As such, it is resourceful to study mutations in epitopic regions to determine how the viral DNA has changed to escape immune response.
+As such, it is resourceful to study mutations in epitope regions to determine how the viral DNA has changed to escape immune response.
 Of the residues in Table 3 column 3, which shows significant variants in the roommate DNA, only two residues (165 and 304) were in epitopes, (B and C, respectively).
 Because reside 165 is synonymous and 304 is missense, it is likely that only 304 is implicated in this case, and a mutation in epitope C is changing the antigen conformation such that the body cannot recognize this new antigen, and it cannot respond to it - hence I get the flu.
 It would interesting to see if the residue 304 mutation affects immune response to epitope B, as B is a dominant epitope.

 ### Error Control for Deep Sequencing